proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 <img width="1268" alt="image" src="https://user-images.githubusercontent.com/86282911/199091042-cd397043-5fa4-4745-8863-aa61fc1b107c.png">

-If you are using MacOS ventura and facing this issue - which means it's not fixed yet - no problem, then read the following issue/discussion to solve it!
+If you are using MacOS Ventura and facing this issue - which means it's not fixed yet - no problem, then read the following issue/discussion to solve it!

 - https://github.com/Homebrew/homebrew-core/issues/113968

 **Yes.
 You are going to read all of that, try to understand; try to fix.
 Repeat until you succeed!**
-You have to start self-learning sometime later, why not start now?
+You have to start self-learning sometime later, so why not start now?

 ***